antlersanchors/antlersanchors.github.io/_portfolio/hospital_service_design.md

 ![SickKids service archetypes]( {{ site.baseurl }} /images/hospital_service_design/hospital_archetype.jpg)

 ### What I Learned
-* importance of not relying on one technique
+* When it comes to research at scale, using multiple approaches is critical to get an array of perspectives.
-* it’s possible for a small team to synthesize incredible volumes of data, by designing your environment to support that process.
+* It’s possible for a small team to synthesize incredible volumes of data, by designing your environment to support that process.
 * Job Titles ≠ Archetypes

 ##### Context
 Interaction Design consulting at Normative